Teaching@Chicago Conference (formerly the Workshop on Teaching in the College)

 Tuesday, December 1, 12:00-1:30, Martin Marty Center Library

 The Philosophy of Teaching Statement is a document that communicates the goals and values that animate one's teaching.
 Writing a teaching statement is an extremely valuable exercise in pedagogical self-reflection, and such statements are a standard component of applications in the higher education job market.
 This workshop will introduce participants to the genre, examine sample documents, and start participants on their way to composing their own statements.
 Led by Bill Rando, Director of the Chicago Center for Teaching.
+Prior to the workshop, please take a look at this helpful article by Mary Anne Lewis to get a sense of the process for writing a Philosophy of Teaching Statement.
 Note that a completed Philosophy of Teaching Statement is a capstone requirement for Certification in the Craft of Teaching.
 This workshop is not itself a requirement, but will be very helpful in completing the statement.